daikokutein/Alris/README.md

 - **Local Storage**: All data is stored locally on your device - no cloud or remote servers
 - **History Tracking**: Keep track of all analyzed URLs with timestamps
 - **Privacy First**: No data leaves your device
-- **Dark Mode Support**: Automatically adapts to your system preferences with a beautiful dark theme
+- **Dark Mode Support**: Automatically adapts to your system preferences with a beautiful dark purple theme
 - **Modern UI**: Smooth animations and eye-catching cyan accents
 - **Responsive Design**: Works well on all screen sizes